Building a Gaming PC for Dummies (The Ultimate Guide)

 The display size is simply denoted in inches – 27″, 32″ and so on.
 Basically the larger the display size, the larger the monitor and output.

-But the main consideration is resolution (800 x 600, 1024 x 768 are resolutions – indicating the width and height of the image being pushed in pixels).
+But the main consideration is the resolution (800 x 600, 1024 x 768 are resolutions – indicating the width and height of the image being pushed in pixels), followed by refresh rate.
 Even if a display size is 50 inches, if it is running at a poor resolution the image quality will suffer greatly.

 If you ever switched to the first ever retina Macbook Pro from a regular 768p (1366×768 resolution) laptop, you’d have seen the unbelievable clarity that comes with a 2560 x 1600 resolution display.